 Soufriere Beach Park at Hummingbird Beach

-While you’re in Saint Lucia, be sure to visit the newly-opened Soufriere Beach Park at Hummingbird Beach.
+While you’re in Saint Lucia, be sure to visit Soufriere Beach Park at Hummingbird Beach which opened a few years ago.
 With a restaurant, spa, beach bar, pizzeria, smoothie bar and tourist information centre, the huge transformation has created an amazing attraction for locals and visitors as part of a wider programme to broaden the tourism experience in various areas around the island.

 Sail Saint Lucia